JoyLinger/hadoopconfigupdater-1/README.md

+Use Zookeeper to distribute hadoop config file (Any file less than 1MB, actually)
     hadoopconfigupdater [options...] arguments...
     -h                         : Print Help Information (default: false) -o VAL                     : The dir where file pulled to be saved